dotnet/csharplang/proposals/function-pointers.md

 Additionally the language would likely also want to:

-- Flag any managed calls to a method tagged with `NativeCallback` as an error.
+- Flag any managed calls to a method tagged with `NativeCallable` as an error.
 Given the function can't be invoked from managed code the compiler should prevent developers from attempting such an invocation.
-- Prevent method group conversions to `delegate` when the method is tagged with `NativeCallback`.
+- Prevent method group conversions to `delegate` when the method is tagged with `NativeCallable`.

-This is not necessary to support `NativeCallback` though.
-The compiler can support the `NativeCallback` attribute as is using the existing syntax.
-The runtime would simply need to cast to `void*` before casting to the correct `func*` signature.
+This is not necessary to support `NativeCallable` though.
+The compiler can support the `NativeCallable` attribute as is using the existing syntax.
+The program would simply need to cast to `void*` before casting to the correct `func*` signature.
 That would be no worse than the support today.

 ``` csharp